 Modified gross national income (GNI): Gross national income (gross domestic product less net factor income from the rest of the world, and taxes net of subsidies) adjusted for foreign-owned primary income in the balance of payments, which affects net factor income from the rest of the world.
-The adjustments to primary income subtract the impact of net factor income of re-domiciled PLCs (as this income reflects future dividend payments to foreign-equity owners that will not accrue to Irish residents); depreciation of R&D-related service imports and trade in intellectual property; and depreciation of aircraft for leasing (depreciation of foreign-owned firms, and therefore does not affect the resources generated by domestic residents).
+The adjustments to primary income subtract the impact of net factor income of re-domiciled PLCs (as this income reflects future dividend payments to foreign-equity owners that will not accrue to Irish residents); depreciation of R&D-related service imports and trade in intellectual property; and depreciation of aircraft for leasing (depreciation of foreign-owned domestic capital is an operating cost of foreign-owned firms, and therefore does not affect the resources generated by domestic residents).